superfly/docs/litefs/files.html.md

 1. Currently the primary and can accept writes, or
 2. Unable to determine or connect to the primary.

+When a node receives a write request, it should check the `.primary` file and, if it exists, it should forward the request to the primary.
+If the file does not exist, the request should attempt to write locally.
+If the local node is not the primary then SQLite will return a `SQLITE_READONLY` error.

 ## Position files